javalite/javalite-site/content/src/activejdbc/many_to_many_associations.md

 ### Conditional selection of related objects

 ActiveJDBC provides a way to filter related objects.
-Let's say that there are tables `PROGRAMMERS`, `PROJECTS` and `PROGRAMMERS_PROJECTS`.
+Let\'s say that there are tables `PROGRAMMERS`, `PROJECTS` and `PROGRAMMERS_PROJECTS`.
 In this case, we will create a model `Assignments` that will represent the join table:

 ~~~~ {.java  .numberLines}